Always From Scratch

 • Bring a large pot of water to a boil and add kosher salt.
 Add your pasta and cook as directed on the bag.

-• In a food processor, combine basil, garlic, salt and almonds.
+• In a food processor, combine basil, garlic, salt, and almonds.
 Process until completely combined.
-Add in the cherry tomatoes and process while slowly pouring in the olive oil until processed.
-Add the parmesan and combine.
+Add in the cherry tomatoes and process while slowly pouring in the olive oil until combined and smooth.
+Add the parmigiano and combine.

-• Drain the pasta and save ¼ of pasta water.
+• Drain the pasta and save ½ cup of the pasta water.
+Add the pasta water to the pesto.
 Combine the pasta and the pesto.
-Slowly pour in the pasta water to combine while hot.
-Stir well and serve.
+Stir well until the pasta develops a creamy texture.

 Notes

-1. Slowly pour the olive oil into the processor so that you can see how much olive oil you want to add.
-It's about a ¼ cup but you want the pesto to reach a smooth consistency.
+1. Slowly pour the olive oil into the processor so you can see how much you need.
+It's about a ⅓ cup, but you want the pesto to reach a mostly smooth but slightly rough texture.

 2. Use high-quality extra virgin olive oil.
 With dishes that are not "cooked" like this, the simple flavors are really important to get the best out of the dish.